Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: BLINKout

-For the classification approach, we ensure that the NIL entity is within the top-$k$ candidates by replacing the last candidate with NIL, as in the threshold-based approach.
+For the classification approach, we ensure that the NIL entity is within the top-$k$ candidates by replacing the last candidate with NIL.
 This gives a chance for the cross-encoder with $L^{(cross)}$ to potentially classify NIL as the top entity for the mention, as inspired by \cite{poibeau_entity_2013}.
-The textual representation of NIL, encoded with BERT-like LMs, will affect the performance of classification; we discuss different NIL representations in \ref{NIL-rep}.
+The textual representation of NIL, encoded with BERT-like LMs, will affect the performance of classification; we discuss different NIL entity representations in \ref{NIL-rep}.

-\paragraph{Joint Training for NIL Classification} We add a joint loss to learn to verify whether a mention is NIL or in-KB, conditioned on the mention representation, similar to \cite{gu2021read}.
-The sigmoid function $\sigma$ with a linear layer is used to form a probability score given the mention representation.
+\textbf{Joint Training for NIL Classification}.
+We add a joint loss to learn to verify whether a mention is NIL or in-KB, conditioned on the mention representation, similar to \cite{gu2021read}.
+The sigmoid function $\sigma$ with a linear layer is used to form a probability score, $s_{isNIL_m}$, given the mention representation.
+The vector $w_{NIL}$ constitutes the model parameters, learned with the binary cross-entropy loss below.

-This score, on whether the mention is NIL or in-KB, is learned with a binary cross entropy loss.

-Thus, the overall loss with joint training for the cross-encoder is described below.
-The best value of $\lambda_{NIL}$ varied between 0.05 to 0.25 among the datasets after the parameter tuning with the validation set.
+The overall loss with joint training for the cross-encoder is described below.
+The best value of $\lambda_{NIL}$ varied from 0.01 to 0.25 across the datasets based on parameter tuning with the validation set.